dpretet/axi-crossbar/doc/architecture.md

 from another agent, as the ID space is shared.
 In the setup above, agent 0 cannot issue IDs greater than `0x1F`, otherwise completions will be misrouted to agent 1.
 The core does not check for such misconfigurations.
 The mask must be greater than 0.

-Each slave is assigned an address range (start and end address) within the global memory map.
-To route a request, the switching logic decodes the address to select the targeted slave agent, and therefore the corresponding master interface.

-For instance, slave agent 0 could be mapped over addresses `0x000` up to `0x0FF`, and the next slave agent between `0x100` and `0x1FF`.
-If a request targets an address not mapped to any slave, the agent will receive a `DECERR` completion.

-The user must ensure that the address mapping fits within the address bus width and that there is no overlap between slave address ranges, as this would lead to misrouting.
-The core does not check for such misconfigurations.

 ## Switching Logic Architecture